-About a month later, in interaction with another young hearing cousin Vic interestingly distinguished between his two signing hands.
-Seated inside the house near the door, Vic heard his cousin exclaim in Tzotzil that it had started to rain hard.
-He turned quickly to look outside (Figure 25a), and then he launched a HEY sign at her with his left hand (b).
-From his quick smile, one gathers that he had his cousin's attention before he finished the quick hand flip, and even as he retracted his left hand to his shoulder, he had begun signing HEAVY RAIN with his right hand (c).
-He repeated the sign several times, as he fully retracted his left hand, and then turned to point with his left hand at his mother on the other side of the room, nodding as he signed for his cousin to tell her, too, that it was raining (d).
+Figure 25.
+Vic at 28 mos. signed with both hands to comment on his cousin's remarks about the rain. (a) Vic turned quickly to look outside, and then (b) he launched a HEY sign at her with his left hand.
+From his quick smile, one gathers that he had his cousin's attention before he finished the quick hand flip, and even as he retracted his left hand to his shoulder, (c) he had begun signing HEAVY RAIN with his right hand.
+He repeated the sign several times, as he fully retracted his left hand, and then turned to point with his left hand at his mother on the other side of the room, (d) nodding as he signed for his cousin to tell her, too, that it was raining.
 Because of the limited camera view, it was again not possible to check when or whether Vic's cousin saw and responded to his HEY sign, but he had already begun to prepare the RAIN sign with his right hand before he had finished the first request for attention with his left.